 Priority #1: Employment

 Many newcomers are challenged with accessing and retaining suitable employment matching their skills, education and past experience.
 Newcomers often find themselves in entry level jobs, sometimes for many years, while holding significantly higher level credentials and experience.
-And once employed, a lack of cultural awareness and sensitivity between the immigrant employee and the workplace impacts retention.
+Once employed, a lack of cultural awareness and sensitivity within the workplace, impacts retention.

 Opportunities to gain practical experience and references through mentorship, bridging and other employment programs are key to successful labour market access and integration.